Databasesprojec/Transformer_SeqClassification/README.md

 ## Appendix (H,S)

 You can find the online appendix for this project [here](https://github.com/Databasesprojec/Transformer_SeqClassification/blob/main/Online%20Appendix.xlsx).
+Please be advised that this file is not viewable directly on GitHub.
+Kindly download it to access its contents.